james-stevens/epp-restapi/README.md

 ## Probably Required Access Control
 The REST/API is protected by user-names and passwords in the file `/etc/nginx/htpasswd`, the only default login has the user-name `username` and the password `password`.
 You should probably change this - using the Apache utility `htpasswd` to create a new htpasswd file.

-Remember, becuase your EPP login is held by the container, this HTTP Authentication is what stops anybody who wants to from registering domain names using your account.
+Remember, because your EPP login is held by the container, this HTTP Authentication is what stops anybody who wants to from registering domain names using your account.

 ## Testing the service